kisonecat/data-bootcamp/week1/README.md

-We'll also practice running simulations involving "random" numbers by simulating coin tosses for a fair coin, meaning a coin equally likely to land on heads as on tails.
+We'll also practice running simulations involving "random" numbers by simulating coin tosses for a fair coin, meaning a coin equally likely to land heads as tails.

 - [09coins](09coins.ipynb)